-The British Medical Association (BMA) have announced that there are strikes planned for junior doctors in England Monday 13 March, Tuesday 14 March and Wednesday 15 March.
+The British Medical Association (BMA) have announced that there are strikes planned for junior doctors from 20th-22nd September and 2nd-4th October 2023.

 Not every hospital will be affected by strikes and strikes will only be taking place in England currently.

 You can find out more about what this could means for you and your treatment here.

 The BMA is a trade union for UK doctors.
 They represent doctors both individually and as a group and work to negotiate their pay and rights and supporting them at work.

 A strike, sometimes called ‘industrial action’, is when people refuse to work for their employer.